rsyncOSX/RsyncUI/README.md

 **MacOS Sonoma** This branch is for *macOS Sonoma, Swift 5.9* and *Xcode 15*.
 It will only compile and run on macOS Sonoma.

-RsyncUI is released for macOS Monterey and later.

 - the [documentation of RsyncUI](https://rsyncui.netlify.app/)
 - the [changelog](https://rsyncui.netlify.app/post/changelog/)

-## Install by Homebrew

-RsyncUI can also be installed by Homebrew: `brew install --cask rsyncui`

 ## Dependencies